Applies to: STS Series (5–100HP) · STSH Series · STSD · STSP · STSP2

 - Press the STOP button and wait for the compressor to fully stop.

-- Check the sight glass — oil should be at or near the upper limit.
+- Check the sight glass — oil should sit in the middle-to-MAX band.

 - If oil is low, press Emergency Stop, close the outlet valve, discharge all compressed air from the system, then add oil per the oil filling procedure.